wp-plugins/rssphoto/readme.txt

 = My feed doesn't display any photos and there are no problems with the feed validation =

 RSS feeds can be implemented in numerous ways.
 RSSPhoto attempts to intelligently find the pictures in an RSS feed, but sometimes you need to point it in the right direction.
 In `RSSPhoto.class.php`, try changing the value of the variable `$rss_type_src` to one of the following values: 'Choose' (default), 'Description', 'Content', or 'Enclosures'.

-= How do I display the title for each image? =

-In `RSSPhoto.class.php`, set the variable `$show_title` to 1.
-Note that this capability is still in beta, and there are some layout issues that may crop up when the title is displayed.
-You can modify the CSS of the title (which is wrapped in a div just before the image) in `rssphoto.css` under the class `rssphoto_item_title`.

 = My feed doesn't display any photos; W3C Feed Validation says it's valid but has a warning about wrong media type =